Chuhao-Li/bacphy/README.md

 ### Cookbook
 Here, we descript what happened in the test procedure.

 Input files are genome sequence file and annotation file of 4 Ralstonia solanacearum strains:

+(**Note!** the gff file should be downloaded from NCBI, or created from the newest version of PGAP. )
 ```
 tests/data/
 ├── EP1.fna